 "Don't worry about them.
 You're not missing out on a lot," he said, looking as if he wanted to comfort her.
 "They're probably doing what you guys always do anyway – parade around everywhere and insult people who have the balls to point out how you all suck!"

 The word kept echoing inside her head, mocking her and completely destroying her pronouncement from months before that this was going to be her year.
 This was not supposed to happen.
 No. It was all a big nightmare.
-She was not in the middle of a crowded hallway in some school in Tokyo, looking at the throngs of unfamiliar faces, feeling lost and alone.
+She was not in the middle of a crowded hallway in some school in Japan, looking at the throngs of unfamiliar faces, feeling lost and alone.
 Absolutely not.

 "Sorry," a guy with raven hair called out as he disappeared through the crowd of students dallying in the hallway.